 The theory of the firm in a market economy.
-Not open to students with credit in Economics 100A-100B; not applicable toward a master's degree in economics.
-202. Seminar in Comparative Economic Systems (3) Prerequisite: Economics 102 or 115 or 118.
+Not open to students with credit in Economics 100A-100B; not applicable toward a master's degree in economics Formerly numbered 201.

-Topics in comparative economic systems; the Soviet economy, the economy of Communist China, and related subjects.
-203A-203B.
-Seminar in Advanced Economic Theory (3-3) Prerequisites: Economics 100A and Economics 100B.
-Individual research, seminar reports, group discussion of problems in economic theory.
-210. Seminar in Economic History (3) Prerequisite: Economics 110 or 111 or consent of both the instructor and the Departmental Academic Requirements Committee.
+210. Seminar in Economic History (3)

+Prerequisite: Economics 110 or 111.

 Individual study and group discussion on selected topics in economic history.

-231. Seminar in Public Finance (3) Prerequisite: Economics 131.
+231. Seminar in Public Finance (3)

+Prerequisite: Economics 131.
 Advanced study of public finance problems and literature; research.

-235. Seminar in Money and Banking (3) Prerequisite: Economics 135.
+235. Seminar in Money and Banking (3)

+Prerequisite: Economics 135.

 Individual research, seminar reports and group discussion of selected economic problems related to the structure and functioning of the financial system.

-241. Econometrics (3) Prerequisite: Economics 107.
+241. Econometrics (3)

+Prerequisite: Economics 197.

 Measurement in economics.
-The construction and testing of econometric models.
-Emphasis on the adaptation of statistical analysis to economics.
+The construction and testing of econometric models Emphasis on the adaptation of statistical analysis to economics.
 Estimating demand, supply, and the marginal propensity to consume; forecasting national income.

-250. Seminar in Labor Economics (3) Prerequisites: Economics 150 or Economics 151 or Economics 152.
+250. Seminar in Labor Economics (3)

+Prerequisites: Economics 150 or 151 or 152.

 Individual study and group discussion of selected topics in labor economics.
 272. Seminar in Utilities and Water Resources (3) Prerequisite: Economics 172 or Economics 173.

 Advanced study and group discussion of selected topics in utility economics and regulation, and the economics of water resource development.

-290. Bibliography (1)

-Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's thesis.

-295. Seminar in International Economics (3)

-Prerequisites: Economics 190 or 195 or 196.
+174. Seminar in Economic Concentration and Monopoly Power (3) Prerequisites: Economics 174 or both Economics 170 and 100A.
+Selected topics in the field of economic concentration and monopoly.
+290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's thesis.
+295. Seminar in International Economics (3) Prerequisites: Economics 190 or 195 or 196.